 PRM-151, a recombinant human pentraxin-2 molecule, has been shown to prevent and reverse fibrosis in animal models of myelofibrosis by targeting differentiation of fibrocytes from monocytes.

-Dr. Verstovsek reported results from the second stage of the trial, which evaluated efficacy and safety of three doses of PRM-151 as a single agent in 97 patients who were ineligible for, intolerant of, or had an inadequate response to ruxolitinib.
+Dr. Verstovsek reported results from the second stage of the trial, which evaluated efficacy and safety of three doses of PRM-151 as a single agent in 97 patients.
 Participants had intermediate-1, intermediate-2, or high-risk primary myelofibrosis or post–essential thrombocythemia/polycythemia vera myelofibrosis.